 International Snow Leopard Day, also known as World Snow Leopard Day, is an annual observance that takes place on October 23.
 This day provides an opportunity to celebrate these magnificent big cats.
 On 23 October 2013, a declaration for the conservation of the snow leopard was adopted in Bishkek, Kyrgyzstan.
 All 12 snow leopard range countries adopted this resolution.
 The resolution emphasized the need for urgent collective action to protect and recover snow leopard populations and their habitat.
 It was also declared that International Snow Leopard Day will be celebrated on October 23 each year so the first Snow Leopard Day was celebrated on October 23, 2014.

-The eighth International Snow Leopard Day will be celebrated on Sunday, October 23, 2022.
+The tenth International Snow Leopard Day will be celebrated on Monday, October 23, 2023.

 Interesting Facts about Snow Leopards